OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## withdrawListing

 Withdrawing a transaction will set the `unitsAvailable` to zero.
-This will stop any further purchases of that Listing.
+This will stop any further offers for that Listing.
 When a listing is successfully withdrawn, the `withdrawListing` method takes a callback with two arguments:

 `confirmationCount` - the number of block confirmations

 `transactionReceipt` - an object with a timestamp and information about the transaction and the corresponding block

 > Example: withdrawListing